-Maryama, a band of CalArts musicians helmed by composer and performer Maryam Mirbagheri (Music BFA 16), is receiving widespread positive reviews for its newest single, "Where the Mermaids Are," which premiered as a music video on the cultural website, Popdose.
-Comparing Maryama to the iconic songstresses of the '90s (Enya, Natalie Merchant, et al), Popdose notes that the artist, "crafts a sound that’s overdue for a big comeback."
+Maryama Band, an outfit of CalArts musicians helmed by composer and performer Maryam Mirbagheri (Music BFA 16), is receiving widespread positive reviews for its newest single, "Where the Mermaids Are," which premiered as a music video on the cultural website, Popdose.
+Comparing Mirbagheri to the iconic songstresses of the '90s (Enya, Natalie Merchant, et al), Popdose notes that the artist, "crafts a sound that’s overdue for a big comeback."

 Released on Feb.
 21, "Where the Mermaids Are" combines soul, jazz and pop into a beautiful, hypnotic, underwater fantasy.
 Huffington Post's review likens Mirbagheri's voice to Sade for being "exquisitely controlled" as well as "silky and sensuous."

 Like the blending of form in the mythological creature of the mermaid, Maryama Band's sound reflects the singer's Iranian American roots.
 From early childhood, Mirbagheri was musically inspired and grew up studying guitar with Iranian rock stars Ardavan Anzabipour and Homayoun Majdzadeh.
 She moved to California to attend American River College where she studied with one of her biggest inspirations, Joe Gilman.
 An impressive list of Mirbagheri's accolades includes performances in prestigious international festivals such as Fajr International Music Festival and Monterey Jazz Festival, as well as receiving a Jazz Downbeat Award and 2016 nomination for a Hollywood Music in Media Award.